deepakshrma/ai-books-blockchain-basics/README.md

 # Summary
 ##
-write elaborated chapter "Introduction to Ethereum" about my book write elaborated chapter "How Ethereum differs from Bitcoin" about my book write elaborated chapter "Smart contracts and their significance" about my book write elaborated chapter "Ether (ETH) cryptocurrenc" about my book

-- Introduction to Blockchain Technology
-  - Definition of blockchain
-  - Overview of decentralized systems
-  - Brief history of blockchain technology
-- Understanding Ethereum
-  - Introduction to Ethereum
-  - How Ethereum differs from Bitcoin
-  - Smart contracts and their significance
-  - Ether (ETH) cryptocurrency
-- Key Concepts of Ethereum
-  - Ethereum Virtual Machine (EVM)
-  - Gas and transaction fees
-  - Nodes and network architecture
+write overview on chapter "Getting Started with Ethereum" about my book

+write elaborated chapter with diagram "Exploring Ethereum Development" about my book

 - Getting Started with Ethereum
   - Setting up a wallet
   - Buying and storing Ether